noaione/npdf/README.md

 Export the PDF into `<output_dir>` as PNG images.
 Use `-h`/`--help` to see options (DPI, color mode, page ranges, etc.).

+By default `npdf export` spawns multiple workers (one per logical CPU).
+Pass `--threads 1` to run single-threaded or `--threads N` to clamp the worker count.

 ## license

 GPL-3.0-or-later as the poppler/xpdf library is licensed in GPL